tomrpl/defiscan/src/content/protocols/possum-labs.md

 Possum is deployed on the Arbitrum chain, an Ethereum L2 in Stage 1 according to L2BEAT.

+> Chain score: M

 ## Upgradeability

 The Possum Labs protocol consists of three main components: Portals, Adapters, and Core-V1.

 Permissions in the Portals contracts are fully revoked, these contracts are immutable 🎉

 The Core-V1 contract, or `PossumCore` more specifically, exposes a permissioned function that allows a Multisig to update a whitelist with accounts eligible for PSM incentives.
 This permission thus allows its owner to censor a specific account from receiving further rewards.
-However, accrued rewards can still be claimed and so this is a Low risk permission.
+However, users remain unaffected by this since they are still able to claim any accumulated yield.

 Furthermore, each Portal has an associated Adapter contract which enables interactions with external protocols such as swapping on 1Inch.
 These Adapter contracts are upgradeable with the permission to upgrade controlled by a hybrid governance system.
-Importantly, the upgrade could involve a new, flawed or malicious Adapter contract and can thus result in the loss or theft of user funds resulting in a High risk score.
+Importantly, the upgrade could involve a new, flawed or malicious Adapter contract and can thus result in the loss or theft of user funds.

-Overall, the protocol's Upgradeability risk score is High.
+> Upgradeability score: H

 ## Autonomy

 Possum Labs Portals v2 rely heavily on Vaultka, a yield-generating protocol where assets are staked to generate returns.
 The stability and security of Vaultka are crucial for the Portals' functionality.
-If Vaultka were compromised, this could lead to asset losses, severely affecting the protocol’s operations and ability to generate yields.
-As a result, Vaultka is a critical external dependency, as the Portals cannot function independently without it.
+If Vaultka were compromised, this could lead to the loss of user funds, loss of unclaimed yield, and otherwise materially change the protocol's expected behavior.

 Arbitrageurs, on the other hand, exploit arbitrage opportunities when the value of accrued assets exceeds the fixed PSM required to buy them.
-Since their participation is permissionless, the system can function without their involvement.
-Therefore, arbitrageurs do not represent a critical dependency for the protocol’s autonomy.

-In conclusion, the autonomy of Portals v2 depends largely on Vaultka, which remains a vital external dependency.
-While arbitrageurs enhance the system, their role is not essential for core functionality.

-As a result, the protocol's Autonomy score is High.
+Their participation is permissionless and the protocol does not rely on a direct user-service provider relationship.
+Instead, the protocol directly incentivizes Arbitrageurs and participation is open to all.
+As a result, the protocol does not depend on individual external "service providers" to fulfull this role.

+In conclusion, Vaultka, and other potential Portal v2 integrations, introduce an important external dependency in the Possum protocol.

+> Autonomy score: H

 ## Exit Window